-New York Times Reporter Ali Watkins Allegedly Leaked Data From Indicted Former Senate Intelligence Aide Wolfe
+‘New York Times Reporter Ali Watkins Allegedly Leaked Data From Indicted Former Senate Intelligence Aide Wolfe

 Goodwin begs to differ in his editorial, making a fairly straightforward case that readers deserve to know about obvious conflicts of interest involving political reportage, and that it is disingenuous to claim that those who withhold the truth from a public while proclaiming the truth from the pages of their newspapers are acting in any sort of good faith or promoting higher ideals of transparency and truth-telling.

-Wikileaks weighed in on the fracas according to Business Insider, pointing to a strangely telling tweet made by Watkins in 2013 in which she alluded to pulling a “real Zoe Barnes” for story ideas.
+WikiLeaks weighed in on the fracas according to Business Insider, pointing to a strangely telling tweet made by Watkins in 2013 in which she alluded to pulling a “real Zoe Barnes” for story ideas.
 Zoe Barnes, a fictional character from the Netflix original series and political drama House of Cards, is famous for a storyline involving her sleeping with US Congressman Frank Underwood (Kevin Spacey) in pursuit of extracting sensitive information from him.

 I wanted to be Zoe Barnes…until episode 4.
 Sleeping with your source- especially a vindictive congressman? #badlifechoice #HouseofCards